ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 There are 2 datasets required for our indirect contact model.
 Firstly are the trajectories of infected individuals under investigation.
 Secondly, the background mobility patterns over which indirect contact is measured.

 The function `example_trajectories()` generates a long dataframe with 12 pre-set trajectories.
-Each trajectory is a series of locations (rows in the dataframe) with both a location (ward) and a time component (the day when the individual was on that ward).
+Each trajectory is a series of locations (rows in the dataframe) with both a location (ward or network nove v_i) and a time component.
 For later computation, we also split the `trajectories` dataframe into a list of dataframes `traj.l` based on the `trajectories$patient.ID` column.

 ```R